 Learning Opportunities

-As a student in the Department of Political Science, you can take advantage of hands-on learning opportunities such as internships, community-engaged learning and undergraduate research partnerships with our internationally known faculty.
+As a student in the Department of Political Science, you can take advantage of hands-on learning opportunities such as internships, DU in DC, community-engaged learning, a global master's program, and undergraduate research partnerships with our internationally known faculty.
 Eligible students can also earn departmental distinction by writing a senior honors thesis.

 Departmental Distinction